Samuellky/email-service/README.md

 ### Things to improve
 - Improve authorization such as using OAuth.
 - Extend email service to include other email features such as bcc, cc, etc.
-- Extend email service to be processed using Google Task Queue (or other equivalent tools by other providers) so that email can be queued for processing.
-This will ensure that the quicker response from the endpoint and also able to leverage the features of Task Queue such as configurable concurrent rate limit, max retries and etc.
+- Extend email service to be processed using Google Task Queue (or other equivalent tools by other providers) so that the email processing can leverage the features of Task Queue such as configurable concurrent rate limit, max retries and etc.
 - Email address validation for request "sender" and "recepient".
 - Support other email provider such as O365 calendar.
 - Implement a proper logging.